rydersitcawich/Kewl/README.md

 # Computational Sprinting Data Center Simulator
+## Setup
+1. mvn clean compile
+2. mvn javafx:run

 ## Overview
 This project simulates a data center environment with computational sprinting.
 The simulation models multiprocessors (TaskRunners) distributed across servers and racks, executing tasks while respecting thermal and power constraints.
+There is also a GUI to provide a visual representation of this model.

 Key features include:
 * Task execution with sprinting: Each TaskRunner can “sprint” to accelerate task completion, subject to thresholds and recovery periods.